christina-grannas/swagger-test/user-testing/direct-integration-web.md

 **Troubleshooting**

-If the paymentId is not printed to the JavaScript console, you can also try loading `create-payment.php` directly from your web browser.
-In that way, you can read the error messages outputted from the PHP script more easily.
+If the paymentId is not printed to the JavaScript console, you can also try loading the backend script directly from your web browser.
+In that way, you can read the error messages outputted from the script more easily.

 ---